AuDigitalHealth/lingo/docs/design/application-components.md

 ## Name generator

-Lingo supports an SPI used during the authoring phase to generate product names.
-This API is called with the OWL axiom for a new product and returns suggested preferred terms and fully specified names.
+Lingo supports an SPI (service provider interface) used during the authoring phase to generate product names.
+This SPI is called with the OWL axiom for a new product and returns suggested preferred terms and fully specified names.
 If the name generator is not available, Lingo will use a default message indicating the generated name is unavailable.
 This will prevent the product from being created until a name is specified manually.

-This SPI is intended to allow for the integration of external name generation services.
+This SPI allows for the integration of external name generation services.